Semi-major and semi-minor axes: Orbital period

 In astronomy, the semi-major axis is one of the most important orbital elements of an orbit, along with its orbital period.
 For Solar System objects, the semi-major axis is related to the period of the orbit by Kepler's third law (originally empirically derived):

 where T is the period, and a is the semi-major axis.
 This form turns out to be a simplification of the general form for the two-body problem, as determined by Newton:

 where G is the gravitational constant, M is the mass of the central body, and m is the mass of the orbiting body.
 Typically, the central body's mass is so much greater than the orbiting body's, that m may be ignored.
 Making that assumption and using typical astronomy units results in the simpler form Kepler discovered.

 The orbiting body's path around the barycenter and its path relative to its primary are both ellipses.
 The semi-major axis is sometimes used in astronomy as the primary-to-secondary distance when the mass ratio of the primary to the secondary is significantly large ($M \gg m$); thus, the orbital parameters of the planets are given in heliocentric terms.
 The difference between the primocentric and "absolute" orbits may best be illustrated by looking at the Earth–Moon system.
 The mass ratio in this case is 81.30059.
 The Earth–Moon characteristic distance, the semi-major axis of the geocentric lunar orbit, is 384,400 km.
 (Given the lunar orbit's eccentricity e = 0.0549, its semi-minor axis is 383,800 km.
 Thus the Moon's orbit is almost circular.)
 The barycentric lunar orbit, on the other hand, has a semi-major axis of 379,730 km, the Earth's counter-orbit taking up the difference, 4,670 km.
 The Moon's average barycentric orbital speed is 1.010 km/s, whilst the Earth's is 0.012 km/s.
 The total of these speeds gives a geocentric lunar average orbital speed of 1.022 km/s; the same value may be obtained by considering just the geocentric semi-major axis value.

 Average distance

 It is often said that the semi-major axis is the "average" distance between the primary focus of the ellipse and the orbiting body.
 This is not quite accurate, because it depends on what the average is taken over.
+The time- and angle-averaged distance of the orbiting body can vary by 50-100% from the orbital semi-major axis, depending on the eccentricity.